Invertebrate Biologists study all living species that have no backbone - in water and on land.

 What Is the Job Demand for Invertebrate Biologists?

-Job outlook for all zoologists and wildlife biologists will grow around 4% between the years 2014 and 2024.
-This is half the national average for all jobs.
-It has been projected that more wildlife biologists in general will be required to understand the impact that human action has on invertebrate populations.
+The job demand for all zoologists and wildlife biologists will grow around 5% between the 2020 and 2030.* It has been projected that more wildlife biologists in general will be required to understand the impact that human action has on invertebrate populations.
 Much of this research is subject to government funding - central and state, coming from education budgets and science funding.
 There are no guarantees and cutbacks are expected in the next ten years.
 Students can improve their employability chances by engaging in fieldwork.

 What Are the Education Requirements to Become an Invertebrate Biologist?